Filipino Traveling to Germany -a checklist you cannot overlook

 - After the Tele counseling, you will receive another email to proceed with the registration.

-- You will fill up the CFO registration form, including your delivery address and contact number for your CFO sticker to be delivered.
+- You will fill up the CFO registration form, including your delivery address and contact number, to deliver your CFO sticker.

 - Pay, of course!
 Php 400.00 ( you can always double-check with CFO)

-- After your payment in any Bayad center, you will need to send a copy of your Bayad center receipt and other additional requirements to email@example.com.
+- After your payment in any Bayad center, you must send a copy of your Bayad center receipt and other additional requirements to email@example.com.

 - Later, when the original documents are ready, you will receive an email for confirmation and send it to your address.